cestella/cestella.github.io/_posts/2018-01-22-ethereum-blockchain-analysis.markdown

 I'm a [data scientist](https://www.linkedin.com/in/casey-stella-84b9a11) working in a very specific niche: dealing with "Big Data".
 When blockchains came to my notice the sheer transparency of them was exceptionally exciting and liberating.
 Traditionally things like currencies operate like a black box, where one looks at the inputs, the outputs and tries to develop sensible guesses as to what is going on inside the black box.
 With blockchains, due to the fact that they are essentially immutable ledgers of transactions, one can crack open the nut and get at the juicy transaction details kept inside.

 Blockchains as they stand right now operate at relatively anemic transaction rates as compared to other financial transaction systems that one uses day-to-day (e.g. Visa).
 Also, they've been around for a somewhat limited amount of time.
 These two aspects together put into question whether this truly is a "big data" problem or just a regular data problem.
 I contend, and hopefully will show in a bit here, that nontrivial analysis of blockchains puts us in a "medium data, big compute" territory.
-As such, this fits well within my preferred toolchain of [Apache Spark](http://spark.apache.org), Python and Jupyter.
+As such, this fits well within my preferred data analysis tools of [Apache Spark](http://spark.apache.org), Python and Jupyter.

 Ethereum: A Virtual Machine on a Chain
 ---